This chapter provides information on everything you need to know to claim unemployment benefits in Luxembourg.

 Early retirement relates to private sector employees aged over 57 who have entered into a special agreement with their employer.
 There are several forms of early retirement:

-- progressive early retirement (préretraite-progressive), which enables eligible companies gradually to reduce their salaried activity;
+- progressive early retirement (préretraite-progressive), which gives eligible companies a possibility to allow a salaried employee to gradually to reduce his/her degree of employment;

 - early retirement-adjustment (préretraite-ajustement), which involves employees of a company in the event of the closure or restructuring of this company;

-- the early retirement of shift workers and night workers relating to private and public sector employees having spent at least 20 years of their career in a fixed night shift.
+- the early retirement of shift workers and night workers relating to private and public sector employees having spent at least 20 years of their career in a fixed night shift or 15 years of shift work or night work during the 25 years immediately preceding their early retirement.

 Further information about early retirement is available from the government guide of Luxembourg.